 The CAMFED Association is a movement of 140,000 educated African women of whom around one-third are farmers and agripreneurs.
 Among them are pioneers now spearheading action on climate change with huge potential to reach out to tens of thousands within their network and beyond.
 With the investment in girls' education by the UK Department for International Development (DFID) and others, a new generation of educated young women is ready to take up the challenge.

 Our climate-smart Agriculture Guides have been recognized in the ‘Women for Results’ category, which celebrates “activities that demonstrate the critical leadership and participation of women in addressing climate change.”

-“It is our pleasure to award the Campaign for Female Education’s breakthrough initiative.
+“It is our pleasure to award CAMFED’s breakthrough initiative.
 Their project serves as a beacon, guiding us towards a more resilient future for all.” - Niclas Svenningsen, Manager of the UN Climate Change Global Climate Action Program